keyonvafa/world-model-evaluation/README.md

 # Evaluating World Models in Transformers
-Source code for the paper "Evaluating the World Model Implicit in a Generative Model" by Keyon Vafa, Justin Chen, Jon Kleinberg, Sendhil Mullainathan, Ashesh Rambachan
+Source code for the paper ["Evaluating the World Model Implicit in a Generative Model"](https://arxiv.org/abs/2406.03689) by Keyon Vafa, Justin Y. Chen, Jon Kleinberg, Sendhil Mullainathan, Ashesh Rambachan

 ### Download data and model checkpoints
 Download the data from [this link](https://drive.google.com/drive/folders/1crGsllw1Ha_6dYkswSQW9kddxmel0D4a?usp=share_link).
 Place the three folders (`shortest-paths`, `noisy-shortest-paths`, and `random-walks`) in a directory called `data`.